grujicaleksandar/online-game-shop/README.md

 Project summary:

-In this app,user can sign up,and then sign in.User can view,change or delete his account.The user can view all games,search for specific game, and add games that he wants to buy to the shopping cart and at the end,to purchase orders from his cart.
+In this app,user can sign up,sign in.User can view,change or delete his account.The user can view all games,search for specific game, and add games that he wants to buy to the shopping cart and at the end,to purchase orders from his cart.
 He can contact admin via contact form and leave message.
+Admin has private access,he can view messages and add new game.
 User can access only few pages without logging in.